anuragiiits/Water-Management-System/README.md

 # Water-Management-System
 ITWS Project made in DJango.
 Open the given website to see the working of the project.
+The projects aims to ease the farmers life through smart irrigation system.

 Requirements: Django<2.0